cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 }
 ```

-`@CallingConv` can only modify `foreign` blocks, individual `foreign` functions, and top-level `CFunc` functions.
-When modifying a `foreign` block, it applies the same convention to all functions within.
+`@CallingConv` can only be used to modify `foreign` blocks, individual `foreign` functions, and `CFunc` functions in the top-level scope.
+When `@CallingConv` modifies a `foreign` block, it will add the same `@CallingConv` modifier to each function in the `foreign` block respectively.

-## Usage Guidelines
+## Usage Instructions

-- **OS Thread-Local Variable Constraints**
+- Operating system thread-local variable usage constraints

-  When interoperating between Cangjie and C, using OS thread-local variables carries risks:
+  When Cangjie interoperates with C language, there are risks in using thread-local variables of the operating system, explained as follows:

-  1. Thread-local variables include those defined with C's `thread_local` or created via `pthread_key_create`.
+  1. Thread-local variables include variables defined by `thread_local` provided by C language and variables created using `pthread_key_create`.
-  2. Cangjie has thread scheduling capabilities, where Cangjie threads may be scheduled to any OS thread randomly.
-Thus calling other languages' thread-local variables from Cangjie threads is risky.
+  2. Cangjie has Cangjie thread scheduling capabilities, supporting the switching and recovery of Cangjie threads.
+The operating system thread to which a Cangjie thread is scheduled is random, so there is a risk in calling thread-local variables of other languages on a Cangjie thread.

-  Example of risky thread-local variable usage:
+  In the following example, there is a risk when Cangjie calls C language thread-local variables:

   ```c
   // C language logic using thread_local